mixmesh/simulator/README.md

 The swaks and mpop utilities (found elsewhere) come in handy when working with sending/receiving of mails from a terminal.

-p42 adds 10 encrypted copies (as done in Spiridon 2017) of the new mail mail to its own message buffer and as soon as other intermediary players have one of these messages in their buffers they are recolored in yellow.
+p42 adds 10 encrypted copies (as introduced by Spiridon 2017) of the new mail mail to its own message buffer and as soon as other intermediary players have one of these messages in their buffers they are recolored in yellow.